 What is a Soft Cup?

-A soft cup is a flexible menstrual cup, which is inserted inside the vaginal cavity to fit comfortably around the cervix and collect menstrual fluid.
+A soft cup is a flexible menstrual cup, which is inserted inside the vaginal cavity to fit comfortably under the cervix and collect menstrual fluid.
 These cups are especially designed to give you protection for up to 12 hours, after which they need to be disposed of.
-Soft Cups are soft and flexible, unlike the stiff, traditional menstrual cups.

-These menstrual cups are durable, safe, latex-free and hypoallergenic, which make them a preferred choice of many people.
-Plus, you can wear them when having penetrative sex!
+These disposable menstrual cups are durable, safe, latex-free and hypoallergenic, which make them a preferred choice of many people.
+Plus, you can wear them when having penetrative sex, unlike their traditional counterparts.
+This reason alone makes them worth having them in your bathroom cupboard, just in case.

 What’s so Special about Soft Cups?